YosefLab/CZI-Immuneaging/README.md

 # The Immune Aging Data Hub

 This repository serves as the data hub of the Immune Aging project.
-Here you can find all the resources and information needed for accessing the currently available processed data of the project, as well as a complete documentation of the data collection process, including instructions for data upload, data processing and other data management procedures.
+Here you can find all the resources and information needed for accessing the currently available processed data of the project, as well as a complete documentation of the data collection process, including instructions for data upload, data processing and other data management procedures and the scripts used for creating figures in the manuscripts.
+Parts of the description in the readme are outdated.
+For a full reference of used preprocessing look into the respective files or in the preprint.

 This page did not answer your question?
 Please <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/issues">open an issue</a> and label it as a 'question'.